Racum/rust-djangohashers/README.md

 # Rust DjangoHashers

-A Rust port of the password primitives used in Django project.
+A Rust port of the password primitives used in [Django Project](https://www.djangoproject.com).

 Django's `django.contrib.auth.models.User` class has a few methods to deal with passwords, like `set_password()` and `check_password()`; **DjangoHashers** implements the primitive functions behind that methods.
 All Django's built-in hashers (except UNIX's `crypt(3)`) are supported.